-- The 16-month program begins in the summer and concludes in October of the following year.
-The priority registration deadline is December 13.
+- The 15-month program begins each summer and concludes in September of the following year.
+The priority registration deadline is January 1.
 Applications are accepted until January 30, pending space availability.

 - Those applicants who are currently completing their degree studies (or pre-requisite courses) may apply to the Sonography program, interview, and receive ‘probationary acceptance status’, pending proof of completion of the necessary courses prior to the June program start date.
 Those who do not provide this proof prior to the beginning of the first class will not be eligible to proceed.

 - Foreign applicants must meet certain academic admission requirements and should contact the program manager's office to ensure eligibility for the program.
 Students who do not use English as their first language may have to demonstrate proficiency in the English language before being accepted into the program.

 - The program may accept up to eight students per program year in each area, general Diagnostic Medical sonography and Cardiovascular sonography.

 - Students in this program are involved in their professional course work and clinical education rotations for a minimum of 35 hours per week.
 Full-time work outside of the program requirements is strongly discouraged.

 - Students will interact with sick and injured patients of all ages and conditions.
 Rotations will involve three or more affiliate hospitals and offices in order to provide the student with the most comprehensive clinical education and experience.
 This requires traveling throughout the state of South Carolina.
 All clinical schedules are made in advance, per semester, so students can schedule their outside activities accordingly.

 - Students must be of a physical and emotional state that will allow them to meet all clinical objectives which involve the moving of patients, equipment, and communicating with patients and other medical staff.